Trade Deficit: Meaning

-Trade Deficit Vs Trade Surplus
+Trade Deficit Vs. Trade Surplus

 When exports are more than the imports of the country, there is a Trade Surplus.
 In contrast to this, if imports are higher than the exports, there is Trade Deficit.
-Mostly, a surplus situation is positive and a deficit situation is negative.
-A country with a Trade Surplus mostly has a higher domestic production in comparison to, a Negative Balance of Trade.
-Trade Surplus, reaps in a lot of foreign exchange.
+Mostly, a surplus situation is positive, and a deficit situation is negative.
+A country with a Trade Surplus mostly has a higher domestic production in comparison to a Negative Balance of Trade.
+Trade Surplus reaps in a lot of foreign exchange.
 Trade Deficit does not reap much foreign exchange.
 Generally, Trade Surplus creates domestic employment, and a Negative Balance of Trade does not generally create employment.

 Although excessive of both the situations is not feasible for any country.

-Trade Deficit Vs National Debt
+Trade Deficit Vs. National Debt

 Deficit and Debt are both macro-finance terminologies, which are often confused as the same.
 National Debt is the money owed by the country to some financial institution or a country or any other statutory body.
-Deficit shows the variations in the Balance of Payments.
-National Debt is mostly for the long term and Deficit is for the comparatively short term.
+The deficit shows the variations in the Balance of Payments.
+National Debt is mostly for the long term, and Deficit is for the comparatively short term.
 Trade Deficit generally depicts weak economic conditions, while National Debt does not directly imply weak economic conditions.
 Mostly the Deficit for years combines to form a National Debt.

 According to experts, Trade Deficit is beneficial only in the short term.
 In the short run, a Negative Balance of Trade helps the country to overcome inflation and provides the citizens of the country with a variety of products.
-In the short term, the standard of living of citizens of the country improves and they also get access to competitive products at competitive prices.
-According to the experts, a Negative Balance of Trade is not beneficial in long run.
+In the short term, the standard of living of citizens of the country improves, and they also get access to competitive products at competitive prices.
+According to the experts, a Negative Balance of Trade is not beneficial in the long run.
 In the long run, the Negative Balance of Trade hampers the domestic production capacity of the country, thereby hampering the employment situation.
 Eventually, it devalues the currency, and the inflation scenario takes place in the country.
-Thus Trade Deficit is favorable only in a shorter duration, as it mostly overcomes all the limitations.
+Thus Trade Deficit is favorable only for a shorter duration, as it mostly overcomes all the limitations.